jeffmer/FFFGfx/README.md

 ### Canvas

 The solution adopted in FFFGfx is to allow multiple smaller framebuffers.
 Each framebuffer can have a different number of bits per pixel and  can have its own colour map or share an existing map.
 Each framebuffer can be written to a different part of the screen and they can be overlaid.
 The `Canvas` class implements this idea.
-For example the display above has an 200 by 200 `Canvas` for the rotating cube and a 320 (screen width) by 30 `Canvas` for the text.
+For example the display above has two 144 by 144 `Canvas`es for the rotating cubes and a 320 (screen width) by 30 `Canvas` for the text.
 These are declared as shown below:

 ```
+const int CANVAS_WIDTH = 144;
+const int CANVAS_HEIGHT = 144;

 fff_TFTSPI screen;
+Canvas canvas1(CANVAS_WIDTH, CANVAS_HEIGHT, PIXELBITS1, palette);
-Canvas canvas(CANVAS_WIDTH, CANVAS_HEIGHT, PIXELBITS4, palette);
+Canvas canvas2(CANVAS_WIDTH, CANVAS_HEIGHT, PIXELBITS4, palette);
 Canvas text(screen.width(),20, PIXELBITS1, palette);
 ```
-The  cube canvas uses 4 bits per pixel and the text canvas uses 1 bit per pixel since it only needs the colours black and white.
+Canvas2 uses 4 bits per pixel for thee colour rendered cube, however both canvas2  for the wire cube and the text canvas use 1 bit per pixel since they only needthe colours black and white.
 These are the first two colours defined in the shared colour map `palette`.
-The RAM required for the two framebuffers is:
+The RAM required for the three framebuffers is:

 ```
-(200 * 200)/2 + (120 * 20)/8 = 20000 + 300
+(144 * 144)/2 + (144 * 144)/8 +(120 * 20)/8 = 10368 + 2592 + 300
-                             = 20300 bytes
+                                            = 13260 bytes

 ```
 This compares with a full 4-bit framebuffer for a 320x240 display which would require 38400 bytes which would exceed the 32K memory of the Adafruit Feather M0'.